msalibian/STAT547O/Simple_examples.md

     ##  [92] 20.00148 20.00148 20.00148 20.00148 20.00148 20.00148 20.00148
     ##  [99] 20.00148 20.00148

+However, note that the objective function being minimized (the M-scale residual estimator as a function of regression coefficients) is not convex, and thus there is no guarantee that this critical point is the global minimum.
+In real life we would need to repeat the above calculations from many random starts (choosing them based on the data is a better strategy than selecting them “uniformly”, for example), and select the critical point with the best value of the objective function.

-We now show the S-regression estimator, in red, and the least squares one, in blue:
+We now plot the S-regression estimator, in red, and the least squares one, in blue:

 ``` r
 beta.S <- beta